cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 weight: 3
 ---

 Operations Center provides a CasC for Controllers **storage service** that allows storing bundles in a directory or source control repository that is accessible by Operations center.
 These *external* storage locations, referred to as the **Local folder** and **SCM** retrieval methods, are then synced with an internal storage location (the `/var/jenkins_home/cb-casc-bundles-store` directory) via polling, an SCM webhook and/or manually.
-Once a bundle is synced to the internal storage location, it becomes available for use by controllers.
+Once a bundle is synced to the internal storage location, it becomes available for use by controllers based on the availability pattern of the bundle.

 {{% notice note %}}
 There are two options available for manually forcing a sync of the bundles from external sources to the internal storage with the first being via the Operations Center UI and the second being via an HTTP API endpoint for Operations Center: `POST /load-casc-bundles/checkout`.